 A first trial in 2011 before Circuit Judge Michael David ended without jurors reaching a decision.
 The second trial resulted in a mistrial.

 For the third trial before Circuit Judge Steven Ohmer, Philip Morris was represented by Judge Shaw, along with Beth Wilkinson of Wilkinson, Walsh and Eskovitz, and George Lombardi of Winston & Strawn.
-Thompson Coburn associates Felicia Williams and Virginia Woodfork provided invaluable assistance with research, editing, documents, witness examination outlines, slides and witness preparation.
+Thompson Coburn associate Felicia Williams provided invaluable assistance with research, editing, documents, witness examination outlines, slides and witness preparation.

 Judge Shaw assisted with the opening statement and closing argument, and conducted some of the cross-examination and direct examination of witnesses.